-Stack Disconnected in a red oval indicates the SSG contactors are open, and the battery stack is unavailable to be charged or discharged.
+Stack Status of Disconnected in a red square indicates the Nuvation Energy BMS contactors are open, and the battery stack is unavailable to be charged or discharged.

-Stack Pre-charging in an orange oval indicates the battery stack has connected its pre-charge circuit and is attempting to equalize the battery stack voltage to the system DC bus voltage.
+Pre-charging in an orange square indicates the battery stack has connected its pre-charge circuit and is attempting to equalize the battery stack voltage to the system DC bus voltage.

-Stack Connected in a green oval indicates the battery stack is available to be charged or discharged.
+Connected in a green square indicates the battery stack is available to be charged or discharged.